-I am a postdoctoral researcher at Karlsruher Institut für Technologie (KIT), working in the team of Dennis Hofheinz.
+Postdoctoral researcher at Karlsruher Institut für Technologie (KIT), working in the team of Dennis Hofheinz

-I entered Télécom Paristech after a preparatory class for entrance to Grandes Ecoles.
-I specialized in computer sciences, algorithmic and cryptography and completed a double degree with the Parisian Master of Research in Computer Science (MPRI).
-I did PhD at ENS from October, 2014 to September, 2017.
+After a double-degree between the engineering school Télécom Paristech and the Parisian Master of Research in Computer Science (with a specialization in computer sciences, algorithmic and cryptography), I completed PhD at ENS from October, 2014 to September, 2017.
 I started working at KIT as a postdoctoral researcher in October, 2017.

 My research interest include theoretical and practical feasibility results for secure multiparty computation, and the design and study of cryptographic primitives, such as zero-knowledge proof systems and indistinguishability obfuscation.
 I also have a broad (amateur) interest for theoretical computer science in general, including computational complexity, fine-grained complexity, foundations of cryptography, and learning theory.